Frequently Asked

 03. Who do you see in your private practice?

-Adults, couples, and families with children.
+Adults, couples, teens, and families with children.

 04. How long is a session and how often will I meet with you?